 The cooking method used also affects the expansion of rice.
 Different cooking methods, such as boiling, steaming, or using a rice cooker, can yield varying levels of rice expansion.

-See also How long to cook thin crust pizza
+See also How to cook small potatoes in the air fryer

 Cooking rice in a covered pot with simmering water allows the grains to absorb more water and expand further.
 Steaming rice, on the other hand, can result in less expansion compared to boiling.
 Using a rice cooker with preset cooking modes can also impact the final expansion of the rice grains.